asantibanez/laravel-eloquent-state-machines/README.md

 We can also add custom hooks/callbacks that will be executed once a transition is applied.
 To do so, we must override the `transitionHooks()` method in our state machine.

-The `transitionHooks()` method must return an keyed array with the state and the callback/closure to be executed.
+The `transitionHooks()` method must return an keyed array with the state and an array of callbacks/closures to be executed.
 Eg.

 ```php